 Are you interested in how our current students rate this study programme?
 And how your chances are at the labour market?
 Check the objective information that's based on public reliable sources.
 With this overview you can compare our programme with the national average.

-Check the facts and figures:
+Check the facts and figures of European Studies.

 You study several European Union topics.
 For example: